siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

-The runtime engine does not enforce specific nodes.
-All nodes connect to the runtime engine through extensions and can be freely added to tailor to the service needs.
+The runtime engine does not enforce the use of specific nodes.
+All nodes connect to the engine via extensions and can be added or removed as needed for your service.

-To effectively execute node specifications, the system undergoes two main processes: compilation and runtime.
-These processes help reduce complexity and optimize performance.
+To effectively execute node specifications, the process is divided into two main phases: compilation and runtime.
+This helps reduce complexity and optimize performance.

 ## Modifying Workflows

-The runtime engine does not directly expose APIs for modifying node specifications.
-Instead, it focuses on compiling, loading, and activating nodes to make them executable.
+The runtime engine does not expose an API to modify node specifications directly.
+Instead, it focuses on loading, compiling, and activating nodes for execution.

-If node specifications need to be modified, the Command-Line Interface (CLI) can be used to update the specifications in the database.
-Alternatively, a workflow can be defined to provide an HTTP API for modifying node specifications.
-Such workflows are generally defined in the `system` namespace.
+To modify node specifications, use the Command-Line Interface (CLI) to update the specifications in the database.
+Alternatively, you can define a workflow that provides an HTTP API for modifying node specifications.
+These workflows are typically defined in the `system` namespace.

 ```yaml
 - kind: listener